Azithromycin yellow tongue

 It is important to identify the underlying cause of yellow tongue to determine the appropriate treatment and prevent further complications.

-See also Azithromycin plavix interaction
+See also Azithromycin eye side effects

 Causes of Yellow Tongue